 Hazards may include falling from high elevations, gas explosions, health hazards, or defective equipment injuries.
-Injuries from these types of accidents can be severe and can often affect a person’s ability to work or earn wages in the future.
+These types of accidents often result in serious injuries that can affect a person’s ability to work and earn a living in the future.

 Who May Be Liable for Such an Injury?

-Workers’ compensation generally covers on the job injuries.
-However, many different people may be held liable for the on-site injury of a worker.
-Certain parties may have different duties and legal responsibilities to the worker.
-Some people who may be held liable include:
+Workers’ compensation generally covers injuries sustained on the job.
+Workers may be held liable for on-site injuries caused by many different parties.
+Certain parties can have different duties and legal responsibilities towards the worker.
+Liability may be imposed on the following individuals:

 - Construction Site Owners: The landowner may be liable for any injury caused by a potentially harmful condition on the land that he either knew or should have known about (this does not extend to obvious conditions).

 - General Contractors and Subcontractors: The general contractor and subcontractor must provide a reasonably safe construction site.
-They have a legal duty to warn of any defects or hazards.
-Furthermore, they must comply with safety regulations.
+It is their legal duty to warn of any defects or hazards.
+Safety regulations must also be followed.

-- "Prime" Contractors: A prime contractor, as opposed to a general contractor, is only responsible for the work identified in his prime contract.
-Thus, he shares the same responsibilities as general contractors with regard to his specific projects.
+- “Prime” Contractors: A prime contractor, as opposed to a general contractor, is only responsible for the work identified in his prime contract.
+In this regard, they share the same responsibilities as general contractors.

 - Architects and Engineers: The architect or engineer may be under contractual duties to the site owner.
-Duties may include progress observation (ensuring compliance with specifications) and site inspection (ensuring compliance with code regulations).
-There are also accepted standards in performing professional services that the architects and engineers will be held to.
+Progress observation (ensuring compliance with specifications) and site inspection (ensuring compliance with code regulations) may be included in the duties.
+Additionally, architects and engineers must adhere to accepted standards when performing professional services.

 - Construction Equipment Manufacturers: Manufacturers may be held liable for the design or manufacturing of a defective product.

-Most states have adopted the safety regulations under the Occupation Safety and Health Act of 1970 (OSHA) .
-These regulations apply to construction sites.
-The legal effect of violating an OSHA regulation may vary depending on the state.
+Most states have adopted safety regulations under the Occupational Safety and Health Act of 1970 (OSHA).
+Construction sites are subject to these regulations.
+Violating an OSHA regulation may have different legal consequences depending on the state.

-In general though, the OSHA is written broadly, with a general duty clause that employers:
+However, the OSHA is generally drafted broadly, with a general duty clause that requires employers to:

-- Furnish a work environment free from recognized hazards which may result in injury or death;
+- Furnish a work environment free from recognized hazards that may result in injury or death;

-- Ensure that employees have and use equipment which would prevent injury or death; and
+- Ensure that employees have and use equipment that would prevent injury or death; and

-- Insure that all standards of the industry are complied with.
+- Ensure that all standards of the industry are complied with.

 Can Non-Workers of Construction Accidents Be Compensated?

-Construction often must occur in busy areas where pedestrians and cars must through.
-However, these sites often lack proper safety warnings.
-The construction site has a responsibility to ensure that all non-workers are forewarned about the danger around the construction zone.
+It is often necessary for construction to occur in busy areas where pedestrians and cars must pass.
+These sites, however, often lack proper safety warnings.
+All non-workers must be warned about the danger around the construction zone by the construction site.